simonbengtsson/jsPDF-AutoTable/README.md

 Styles for specific cells can also be applied using either the hooks (see hooks section above) or the `styles` property on the cell definition object (see content section above).

-Example usage of column styles (note that the 0 in the columnStyles below should be dataKey if )
+Example usage of column styles (note that the 0 in the columnStyles below should be dataKey if columns option used)

 ```js
 // Example usage with columnStyles,